agraef/midizap/README.md

 CC1[1] C0
 ~~~

 This outputs the note with the same number as the controller value, `C0` for value 0, `C#0` for value 1, etc. Note that the remainder, which becomes the velocity of the output note, will always be zero here, so the above translation turns all notes off.
-To get a nonzero velocity, you have to specify it in a value list, as shown below.
-Note that a simple scale factor won't do us much good here since the value to be scaled is always zero.
-A value list is the only way to turn that zero into a nonzero value.
+To get a nonzero velocity, you specify it in a value list:

 ~~~
 CC2[1] C0{127}
 ~~~

-With both of these rules at hand, we can now turn notes on with `CC2` and turn them off again with `CC1`.

-We also mention in passing here that a modulus 1 translation is actually the "dual" of a trivial mod translation, employing the `'` flag on the output message.
+We also mention in passing here that a modulus 1 translation is actually the "dual" of a trivial mod translation, employing the `'` flag on the output message to transpose quotient and remainder.
 E.g., these two translations work exactly the same:

 ~~~
 CC1[1] C0